minniewei/NTHU_OS_2025/MP4-spec.md

 For example, symlink("/y/", "/x/a") creates a symbolic link /x/a links to /y/.
 The actual path of /x/a/b should be /y/b.
 Thus, if you write to /x/a/b, you actually write to /y/b.
 Also, if you cd into /x/a, your working directory should become /y/.

+Note: Cycle detection is required when resolving symbolic link paths.
+For implementation simplicity in this part, please return a standard error code of -1 upon detecting a cycle(depth threshold 5).

 ## Guidelines and Hints

 1. Checkout `TODO` in the skeleton code.